neuromat/smallest_maximizer_criterion/README.md

 Use `python smc --help` for more information.

+### CTM

+The following command can be used in order to estimate a context tree using CTM algorithm with the BIC criteria:

+`python ctm.py -s fixtures/sample20000.txt - 0.5 -d 6  ./my_model.tree`

+Use `python ctm.py --help` for more information.

 #### Reports

-A full html report will be available in the results folder passed as `-f` argument
+A full html report will be available in the results folder (passed as `-f` argument)

 ### Sample Generation